 Once you have clarity on your best prospects, it’s time to engage in some large-scale keyword research.

-If you understand how your target audience looks for your solutions, you can build a search-optimized website from the ground up.
+If you understand how your audience looks for your solutions, you can build a search-optimized website from the ground up.
 Even if you’re restructuring an existing website, doing keyword research upfront produces immediate traction and saves you from trying to awkwardly backward engineer SEO for your site.

 Build your site navigation to mirror the search intent you’ve identified for your customers at each stage of their buying journey.
 That way, you’ll create an efficient funnel that effortlessly delivers visitors from search to purchase.